d-e-h-i-o/bachelor_thesis/README.md

 This is the repository for my bachelor thesis `Claim retrieval and matching with laws for COVID-19 related legislation`.

-It is concerned with the following goals:
+The contributions of this thesis are the following:
-- Define the claim extraction task (extract claims about Covid-19 related laws from newspaper articles)
+- A definition of the legal claim extraction task and the law matching task, including a model of underlying concepts like claims.
-- Define the law matching task (match those claims with the laws that are referenced in the claim)
+- Two labeled datasets for those tasks.
-- Collect datasets for both tasks
+- Several trained models with benchmarks, including open source code for data pre-processing and model training.
-- Train models for both tasks
+- Proposals for future work.

 ## Table of Contents
 [1.
 Setup](#setup)